Verla Jean Peterson left this earth on February 5, 2020 after a full, long life. During her 93 years, she was an example of kindness, faith and love.

 Verla went back to school, earned her bachelors degree and began teaching in Genesee in 1971.
 Continuing her education she graduated with her Master’s Degree in 1979 from the University of Idaho.
 She went on to teach in the Genesee School District until her retirement in 1987.

 After Vernon’s passing in 2005, life became difficult living on the farm, and so she moved to Lewiston.
 There she kept her friendly and helpful disposition becoming a favorite of all her caregivers.
 She always enjoyed visiting the farm and family, including the Century Farm Celebration in 2012 and family weddings at the farm.

 Verla was an active member of Genesee Lutheran Parish, serving in many capacities.
 During her 93 years, Verla lived according to her values and in doing so was a wonderful role model.
 She is survived by ten grandchildren: Michael and Becky Peterson, Stacy Carter and Steve Hermann, Nathan, Nicholas and Patrick Owen, Ryan, David, and William Russell.
 Eight great grandchildren, Savannah, Carly, Zach, Cara, Cooper, Charlie, Emma, and Grace.

 A memorial service will be held May 9, at 11:00 a.m. at St. John’s Lutheran Church, Genesee.
 Followed by a luncheon at the Senior Center.
 Memorials may be made to the Genesee Ambulance Fund, Genesee School District or Genesee Lutheran Parish.

-To send flowers to the family or plant a tree in memory of Verla Jean (Triplett) Peterson, please visit our floral store.
+To send flowers to Verla's family, please visit our floral store.